fiatconnect/specification/fiatconnect-api.md

 Anti-Money Laundering (AML) checks are an important part of regulatory compliance in the financial services industry.
 This proposal, however, does not require CICO providers to implement such checks.
 Providers MAY implement their own AML checks if they wish, according to local law.
-It is likely that by requiring KYC verificaiton, CICO providers will be able to collect enough relevant information on the user in order to facilitate AML checks, if required.
+It is likely that by requiring KYC verification, CICO providers will be able to collect enough relevant information on the user in order to facilitate AML checks, if required.

 # 7. Sandbox Environment